 During the first three minutes of the universe, the light elements were born during a process known as Big Bang nucleosynthesis.
-Temperatures cooled from 10^32 degrees K to 10^9 degrees K, and protons and neutrons collided to make deuterium, an isotope of hydrogen.
+Temperatures cooled from 100 nonillion (1032) Kelvin to 1 billion (109) Kelvin, and protons and neutrons collided to make deuterium, an isotope of hydrogen.
 Most of the deuterium combined to make helium, and trace amounts of lithium were also generated.

-For the first 380,000 years or so, the universe was essentially too hot for light to shine.
+For the first 380,000 years or so, the universe was essentially too hot for light to shine, according to France's National Center of Space Research (Centre National d’Etudes Spatiales,or CNES).
 The heat of creation smashed atoms together with enough force to break them up into a dense plasma, an opaque soup of protons, neutrons and electrons that scattered light like fog.

-Roughly 380,000 years after the Big Bang, matter cooled enough for atoms to form during the era of recombination, resulting in a transparent, electrically neutral gas.
+Roughly 380,000 years after the Big Bang, matter cooled enough for atoms to form during the era of recombination, resulting in a transparent, electrically neutral gas, according to NASA.
 This set loose the initial flash of light created during the Big Bang, which is detectable today as cosmic microwave background radiation.
 However, after this point, the universe was plunged into darkness, since no stars or any other bright objects had formed yet.

 About 400 million years after the Big Bang, the universe began to emerge from the cosmic dark ages during the epoch of reionization.
 During this time, which lasted more than a half-billion years, clumps of gas collapsed enough to form the first stars and galaxies, whose energetic ultraviolet light ionized and destroyed most of the neutral hydrogen.